python/cpython/Doc/library/http.rst

 **Source code:** :source:`Lib/http/__init__.py`

-:mod:`http` is a also package that collects several modules for working with the HyperText Transfer Protocol:
+:mod:`http` is a package that collects several modules for working with the HyperText Transfer Protocol:

 * :mod:`http.client` is a low-level HTTP protocol client; for high-level URL